jrmullen/Watchdog/README.md

 ##Database setup

-You must set up a localhost MySQL schema.
+	1. You must set up a localhost MySQL schema.
 You can do this using WAMP/LAMP/XAMP/MySQLWorkbench/etc.

-Once you have your program set up, import the script on the google drive scripts page 'create and populate db.sql'.
+	2. Once you have your program set up, import the script on the google drive scripts page 'create and populate db.sql'.

-Create a new schema.
+	3. Create a new schema.
 It MUST be called bsbuckne.
 	NOTE: Your login credentials must be set to username:root password:password (should be default).
-Port 3306 Import the script to create and populate the tables.
+Port 3306

-That's it.
+	4. Import the script to create and populate the tables.

 Database URL localhost:3306/bsbuckne  localhost DB, port 3306, schema name bsbuckne
 username: root
 password: password

 Queries for the User are written in the UserDaoImpl

 ##Install and configure Motion
 1) 	Install motion